maxpou/maxpou.fr/content/_drafts/2020-monorepo/index.md

 Lerna combined with Yarn workspaces is a great combo.

+Slack integration is a must i.e.
+> Released @company/common-components, new version: 1.21.0

 ## Conclusion

 Overall I love monorepo.
-But it can become your worse nightmare if you don't follow simple rules like a good usage of git or
+But it can become your worse nightmare if you don't follow simple rules like a good usage of git or if you have bad tools